HallLab/MyNHANES/docs/using.rst

     :alt: CSV file from query results

 To generate reports, select the desired query structure and export the results to a CSV file by clicking the export button in the admin panel.

+TO DO:
+- Add the options to donwloads (csv, db or both)